LanlanYu11/CIRL-Rt-Estimation/README.md

 ### Conditional Inverse Learning of Time-Varying Reproduction Numbers Inference (CIRL)

-This repository provides the reference implementation for **Conditional Inverse Reproduction Learning (CIRL)**, a physics-informed statistical learning framework for estimating time-varying reproduction numbers ( R_t ) from epidemic incidence data under renewal dynamics.
+This repository provides the reference implementation for **Conditional Inverse Reproduction Learning (CIRL)**, a renewal-based conditional inverse learning framework for estimating time-varying reproduction numbers ( R_t ) from epidemic incidence data under renewal dynamics.

 The code supports both **simulated epidemics** and **real-world surveillance data**, and includes implementations for reproduction number inference as well as forward reconstruction of incidence trajectories.